BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/creating_your_first_se_mod.md

 This tutorial is based on **Satan & Alithea Ancunín's** implementation of [Stay still in camp and play idle animations anywhere](https://www.nexusmods.com/baldursgate3/mods/9731).
 Please note that the final mod also adds idle animations, which isn't part of this tutorial.

-> If you have not used SE before, it's recommended to have a look at [Getting started with Script Extender](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted) first.
+> If you have not used SE before, it's recommended to read [Getting started with Script Extender](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted) first.
 {.is-warning}